Raja Narendra Lal Khan Women's College: Location

-Departments and Courses
+Departments and courses

 This college offers different undergraduate and postgraduate courses in the science, and arts branches.
 This college aims at imparting education to the women undergraduates of lower- and middle-class people of Midnapore and its adjoining areas.
 Every department of this college offers undergraduate degree courses.
 Postgraduate courses are offered by few departments of this college.

 Science

-The science faculty consists of the departments of Chemistry, Physics, Mathematics, Computer Science and Application, Botany, Zoology, Physiology, Microbiology, Economics, and Nutrition.
+The science faculty consists of the departments of Chemistry, Physics, Mathematics, Computer Science and Application, Botany, Zoology, Physiology, Biotechnology, Microbiology, Economics, and Nutrition.

 Arts

-The arts faculty consists of the departments of Bengali, English, Hindi, Sanskrit, History, Political Science, Philosophy, Geography, Education, Physical Education, Music, Human Rights, and Psychology.
+The arts faculty consists of the departments of Bengali, English, Hindi, Sanskrit, History, Political Science, Philosophy, Geography, Education, Physical Education & Sports, Music, Human Rights, and Psychology.

 Accreditation

 Recently, Raja Narendra Lal Khan Women's College has been re-accredited and awarded A grade by the National Assessment and Accreditation Council (NAAC).
-The college is recognized by the University Grants Commission (UGC).
+The college is recognised by the University Grants Commission (UGC).